A TESS View of Post-Eruption Variability in the Novae V1405 Cas,V1716 Sco, and V1674 Her: data

 \section{\tess\ data}

-Table \ref{tab:1} presents the Sectors and the dates of the observations conducted with \tess.
-Only in the case of \ncas, we found pipeline-ready light curves at the Barbara A. Mikulski Archive for Space Telescopes (MAST)\footnote{\url{https://archive.stsci.edu }} with a 20 s cadence.
+Table \ref{tab:1} presents the Sectors and the starting dates of the observations conducted with \tess.
+Only in the case of \ncas, we found pipeline-ready light curves at the Barbara A. Mikulski Archive for Space Telescopes (MAST)\footnote{\url{https://archive.stsci.edu }} with a 20 s cadence (Prop.
+ID G06168, PI: Tzanidakis, A.).
 For \nsco\ and \nher, we used the Python script \texttt{quaver} to extract the background-corrected light curves from the target pixel file (TPF) created from a cut on the Full Frame Images (FFIs) \citep{tesscut} and then selected a region of 2$\times$2 pixels centered on the source's SIMBAD coordinates.
 Although \texttt{quaver} was mainly designed to study the stochastic variability of AGNs observed with \tess, where an accurate modeling of the background is necessary, \texttt{quaver} provides a quick-and-easy way to obtain background-corrected light curves on which periodicities can be searched.
 We refer the reader to \citet{quaver} for further details about how the background is modeled.
-We used the generalized Lomb-Scargle (GLS) algorithm as implemented in the \texttt{astropy} library to search for periods in the power spectrum.
-Significance levels at the 99.99\% for the detection of a period were calculated via the bootstrapping method implemented in the same library, while errors in the period determination were derived using the prescription from \citet{error_periodo}.